 About

-How we classify commits and measure the impact of AI coding tools on open source.
+How we classify commits and measure the impact of AI coding tools on GitHub — including public and private repositories.

 How Commits Are Classified